-ADAM WAYTZ is a psychologist and an assistant professor of management and organizations in the Kellogg School of Management at Northwestern University.
+ADAM WAYTZ is a psychologist and an associate professor of management and organizations in the Kellogg School of Management at Northwestern University.
 He uses methods from social psychology and cognitive neuroscience to study the causes and consequences of perceiving mental states in other entities and to investigate processes related to social influence, social connection, meaning-making, and ethics.

 He has a bachelor’s degree in psychology from Columbia University and a doctorate in social psychology from the University of Chicago, and he received a National Research Service Award from the National Institute of Health to complete a postdoctoral fellowship at Harvard University.
 He is the only person to receive twice the Theoretical Innovation Prize from the Society for Personality and Social Psychology.